AG630/Arnold-Schwarzenegger-Parallax-HTML/documentation/README.md

 On Body building, there are a lot of options to choose from.
 Arnold is very famous for his body building stages in his career and due to the vast number of choices out there, I thought that including some poses would highlight his achievements.

 It was tough to find images of Arnold and Franco Columbo as Brick layers.
-There are some that users can findf themselves, but due to the pixel quality they didn't make for very good background images.
+There are some that users can find themselves, but due to the pixel quality they didn't make for very good background images.
 Instead I wanted to contrast the colour slightly from the previous section with more black and white images, from the time-period that's described.

 Arnold's acting career was a huge one, and selecting dynamic and powerful images were what I was going for in this section.
 He had a macho-man persona before turning to comedy, and so I wanted to include images of that on screen 'action-man'.
 As the parallax scrolls, the images become higher in quality, and more recent in chronological order, which was my aim.